Ciddolo/ue_test/README.md

 In the blueprint version there is a simple UI who show the current score.
 All the subclasses of CPP_CollectibleItem can be put in scene as well.

-## CPP_CollectibleItemManager
+## BP_CollectibleItemManager

-CPP_CollectibleItemManager have some events, functions and properties for get score info and set new points:
+BP_CollectibleItemManager have some events, functions and properties for get score info and set new points:

 ### ScoreChanged